-Yep, a handful of food bloggers got together to create recipes using Idaho Potatoes for our loved ones!
-Our recipes will be featured in newspapers throughout the U.S. during the month of February, which just happens to be Potato Lover’s Month!
+A handful of food bloggers got together to create recipes using Idaho Potatoes for our Valentine’s Day.
+Our recipes will be featured in newspapers throughout the U.S. during the month of February, which just happens to be Potato Lover’s Month.

 Muffins with Herbs de Provence are over-the-top.